sasagawa888/nprolog/document/MANUAL.md

-wp -> The value of the working pointer sp -> The value of the stack pointer gc -> The number of times the garbage collector (GC) has been triggered
+wp -> The value of the working pointer sp -> The value of the stack pointer gc -> The number of times the garbage collector (GC) has been triggered ac -> The value of th variant pointer

 ### □ stdin(FileHandle,Goal)
 Change standard input during that goal.